Have questions about the FAFSA? Many of the most commonly asked questions are answered below.

 How do I move through the FAFSA?

-Use the “Previous” and “Continue” buttons on the bottom of your FAFSA.
+Use the “Previous” and “Continue” buttons at the bottom of your FAFSA.
 DO NOT use your browser’s back and forward arrows at the top left of your screen.

 Use your tab key to move from one question to the next, or use your mouse to click into an answer field.
 DO NOT use your enter key.